-After creating a classic CLB instance, you need to configure a listener to it.
-The listener listens to requests on the instance and routes traffic to the real server based on the balancing policy.
+After creating a Classic CLB instance, you need to configure a listener for it.
+The listener listens to requests on the instance and forwards traffic to real servers based on the load balancing policy.

-You need to create a CLB instance first and select "Classic CLB" as instance type.
+You need to create a CLB instance first and select "Classic CLB" as the instance type.

 Step 1.
 Open the "Listener Management" page